FormidableLabs/react-native-ama/docs/rules/required-property.md

 # Required property

 To avoid being a TypeScript-only library, AMA also performs the required property checks at runtime.
-For example if the [Pressable](/react-native-ama/docs/components/Pressable) does not have the `accessibilityRole` property specified AMA throws an error.
+For example if the [TextInput](/docs/components/Text) does not have the `label` property specified AMA throws an error.

-:::tip

-The Log level type can be customised, [here for more info](/docs/advanced/custom-log-rules)
+## NO_UNDEFINED

+This is used when a property marked as required in TS is not present at runtime.

+:::note

+The error is only thrown for the __DEV__ version of the app
 :::

-## PROPERTY_UNDEFINED

-This is used when a property marked as required in TS is not present, for example: `accessibilityRole` for the [Pressable](/react-native-ama/docs/components/Pressable) component.